AriFordsham/GHCWiki/pattern-synonyms/complete-sigs.md

 1. Whether the match comes from a `COMPLETE` pragma or the built-in set of data constructors for a type constructor.

-It may be desirable to produce a summary of the results in a more intelligent way.
+It may be desirable to produce a summary of the results in a more intelligent way; #13363 showed that the current state of affairs is broken.
 Exploration of this is left open for further discussion.